South Africa court bars indicted Sudan leader from leaving

 The ANC called for a review of ICC statutes to make them apply to all United Nations members to ensure a "fair and independent court for universal and equitable justice".

+The United States' decision not to sign the ICC's Rome Statute has caused resentment among African states.

-(Additional reporting by Anthony Deutsch and Thomas Escritt in Amsterdam, Yara Bayoumy in Dubai, Khalid Abdelaziz in Khartoum and Peter Cooney in Washington; Writing by Joe Brock; Editing by Gareth Jones and Susan Thomas)
+(Additional reporting by Anthony Deutsch and Thomas Escritt in Amsterdam and Yara Bayoumy in Dubai; Writing by Joe Brock; Editing by Gareth Jones)